softwarekollektiv/spatial-project/docs/presentation/index.md

 * straight forward (select from table)
 * transform to usefull projection
 * output as GEOJson
+* (berlin is replaced with the city given by the client)

 ## Example: Extract contour of Berlin